Complete Eye Care

 Treatments for glaucoma:

 There is a wide range of treatments for the disease, including medication, laser surgery, and traditional surgery.
 The treatment (or combination of treatments) for an individual is chosen based upon the type of glaucoma and other details of the particular case.
 One option is medication such as prescription eye Glaucoma Vision drops which help to reduce intraocular pressure, or pills called carbonic anhydrase inhibitors which slow down fluid production within the eye.

 Laser surgery has also become a common treatment option for glaucoma.
 For open-angle glaucoma, the doctor may choose a trabeculoplasty, a painless laser procedure that uses light to shrink and stretch eye tissue to allow more drainage of fluid.
 For closed-angle cases, in which the iris is blocking drainage of aqueous humor, a laser surgery called iridotomy may be performed.

 Other glaucoma treatment options involve various traditional surgeries.
 Common surgery for open-angle glaucoma is the trabeculectomy, where a doctor creates a small flap in the sclera (white part of the eye).
 Underneath the surface of the sclera, the doctor creates a small reservoir, called a filtration bleb, into which aqueous fluid may drain and then be disbursed, further reducing intraocular pressure.

 There are a number of treatments available for Glaucoma patients.
 If diagnosed with glaucoma, your ophthalmologist will consult with you on your options in order to maintain the best possible health of your eyes.

-If you are experiencing any symptoms of glaucoma, we encourage you to contact us today to schedule an appointment at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com, or click the button below.← BACK TO COMPLETE EYE CARE OVERVIEW
+If you are experiencing any symptoms of glaucoma, we encourage you to contact us today to schedule an appointment at (509) 484-5710 or toll-free at (800) 522-5710, email us at firstname.lastname@example.org.← BACK TO COMPLETE EYE CARE OVERVIEW